velodrome-finance/docs/pages/legal.md

 ## No warranties

-The Website is provided on an "as is" basis without any warranties of any kind regarding the website and/or any content, data, materials and/or services provided on the website.
+The Website is provided on an "as is" basis without any warranties of any kind regarding the Website and/or any content, data, materials and/or services provided on the Website.

 The Website functionality is not guaranteed and could be disabled fully or in part without prior notice.